-Earlier this month Boeri attended a workshop with Nardella and a group of architects at Florence's town tall, the Plazzo Vecchio, to discuss how his idea for tree-filled planters could be implemented to protect public spaces in the city.
+Earlier this month Boeri attended a workshop with Nardella and a group of architects at Florence's town hall, the Plazzo Vecchio, to discuss how his idea for tree-filled planters could be implemented to protect public spaces in the city.

 "The safety of these places is urgent and appropriate, but we cannot allow safety to transform thousands of squares and public spaces in Europe to become sites of barriers and concrete blocks, as if they were military checkpoints," said Boeri in a statement following the meeting.